araiyan/First-Dimension-Perfectly-Elastic-Collision/README.md

-A Physics based Perfectly Elastic Simulation
+*A Physics based Perfectly Elastic Simulation*

+You may choose two different object's mass and velocity